Natalia Valeeva: 2008 Summer Olympics

 At the 2008 Summer Olympics in Beijing Valeeva finished her ranking round with a total of 634 points.
 This gave her the 30th seed for the final competition bracket in which she faced Anastassiya Bannova in the first round, beating the archer from Kazakhstan with 107–105.
 In the second round she came close, but was eliminated by third seed Joo Hyun-Jung with 110–108.
 Together with Pia Carmen Maria Lionetti and Elena Tonetta she also took part in the team event.
 With her 634 score from the ranking round combined with the 613 of Lionetti and the 595 of Tonetta the Italian team was in 9th position after the ranking round.
 In the first round they were too strong for the team from Chinese Taipei, beating them with 215–211.
 However, in the quarter-final they were eliminated by the eventual gold medalists from South Korea, despite a 217 points score.
 The Koreans managed to shoot a new World Record of 231 points to advance to the semi-final.
+She finished the event at 19th place.